Baby: Secret of the Lost Legend

 Baby: Secret of the Lost Legend is a 1985 American adventure fantasy film directed by Bill L. Norton and starring William Katt, Sean Young, Patrick McGoohan, and Julian Fellowes.
-The film follows paleontologist Susan Matthews-Loomis and her husband George, who stumble upon Brontosaurus on an expedition in Central Africa while trying to track down a local monster.
+The film follows paleontologist Susan Matthews-Loomis and her husband George, who stumble upon a brontosaurus on an expedition in Central Africa while trying to track down a local monster.
 The two are pursued by the African military in an attempt to protect a baby dino and its parents.

 Produced by Walt Disney Studios and released on its Touchstone Films label, it was first released on March 22, 1985.
 A recut version was broadcast on American television by NBC in 1989 under the title Dinosaur...Secret of the Lost Legend as part of The Magical World of Disney.

 Plot

 During an expedition into Central Africa, paleontologist Dr. Susan Matthews-Loomis and her husband George Loomis attempt to track down evidence of a local monster legend.
 The monster, which the local natives refer to as "Mokele-mbembe", shares many characteristics with the Sauropod order of dinosaurs.
-During the expedition, they discover Brontosaurus in the deep jungle and are further amazed when the animals show very little fear of them.
+During the expedition, they discover brontosaurus in the deep jungle and are further amazed when the animals show very little fear of them.
 The couple begins observing the creatures and become especially enamored with the curious young offspring of the pair, whom they nickname "Baby".
 Unfortunately, the discovery soon places the dinosaurs in jeopardy from both the local military as well as fellow scientist Dr. Eric Kiviat.

 Whereas Dr. Kiviat sees Baby and his parents as his ticket to fame and fortune, the African military led by Colonel Nsogbu sees the dinosaurs as a threat and makes several attempts to destroy them.
-During one such attempt, one of the adult Brontosaurus is killed and the other captured.
+During one such attempt, the adult male brontosaurus is killed and the adult female captured.
 The Loomises are able to escape with Baby, but quickly find themselves lost in the jungle while being pursued by Colonel Nsogbu's forces.
-After finally escaping their pursuers, the pair decide to circle back and rescue the captive parent, whom Dr. Kiviat has persuaded Colonel Nsogbu to transport back to civilization.
+After finally escaping their pursuers, the pair decide to circle back and rescue the female adult brontosaurus, whom Dr. Kiviat has persuaded Colonel Nsogbu to transport back to civilization.

-With the aid of the local tribe – who see Baby and his parents as legends – George and Susan are able to break into the military compound and release the adult Brontosaurus.
+With the aid of the local tribe – who see Baby and his parents as legends – George and Susan are able to break into the military compound and release the mother brontosaurus.
 During the escape, both Kiviat and Nsogbu are killed.
-Afterwards, the Loomises take the pair to a secluded jungle lagoon and say a tearful goodbye to Baby as he follows his lone parent away into the deeper parts of the jungle.
+Afterwards, the Loomises take the pair to a secluded jungle lagoon and say a tearful goodbye to Baby as he follows his mother away into the deeper parts of the jungle.